 My favorite quote of the conference was said by illustrator Liz Mac: “F the Hustle”.
 Liz started her talk by explaining her journey.
 She always wanted to be an illustrator but was told she wasn’t good enough in a portfolio review for college.
 So she stopped drawing and went on a crazy journey of being a pastry chef, circus performer, model and more.
 But all those jobs lead her back to her true calling—illustration.
 Now as an illustrator, she’s learned that doing what you love is amazing and fulfilling.
 But you also need to make time to take care of yourself.
 We all know how easy it is to get lost in our work, forgetting to eat, sleep and just be happy.
 And F that!
 We all have to remember not to get too distracted by our art.
 There is a work/life balance, and it is crucial.

 4. Disadvantages are Advantages

 Father/daughter team Lenny & Bella Terenzi delivered one of the most impactful talks of the conference.
 Bella, a soon-to-be high school graduate, has a passion for photography.
+She has expectations from her job but the reality will unfold once she gets into practical life.
 She found her calling and always has the perfect angle in every shot.
 How?
 Ever since birth, Bella has had severe scoliosis, tackling each day from her wheelchair.
 And it’s this perspective, unique to only Bella, that provides the beauty in each of her shots.
 This talk especially touched and inspired me because my sister has also been in a wheelchair all her life.
 Both Bella and my sister take their handicaps and turn them into advantages.
 Bella reminded me that you don’t always have to compare your life to everyone else.
 We all have our own stories.
 And you can always turn a disadvantage into an advantage.